Frederic Eugene Ives: Color photography

 In 2009, several Kromogram views of San Francisco made by Ives six months after the 1906 earthquake and fire were discovered while cataloging a collection of Kromograms at the National Museum of American History.
 They are believed to be the only existing images showing the aftermath of that disaster in natural color (i.e., with color recorded and reproduced photographically rather than added in by hand), as well as the earliest extant natural color photographs of San Francisco.

 Stereoscopic photography

+Kromogram stereo portrait of Mr. Robinson, taken by Ives for William James Herschel, c.
+1898.

 In 1903 Ives patented the parallax stereogram, the first "no glasses" autostereoscopic 3-D display technology.
 A compound image consisting of fine interlaced vertical slivers of a stereoscopic pair of images was seen in 3-D when viewed through a slightly separated fine grid of correctly spaced alternating opaque and transparent vertical lines, now known as a parallax barrier.
 The grid allowed each eye to see only the slivers of the image intended for it.